Persian Rose petals and Borage Flowers Herbal Tea

-This is not a food recipe but I love this pretty herbal tea with Persian rose petals and borage flowers so much I want to share it with everyone.
-It’s natural, delicious, and full of goodness.
-This pretty mix a great thing to give as gift in a pretty jar, too.
+I love this pretty herbal tea recipe with Persian rose petals and borage flowers.
+It’s natural, delicious, and full of goodness and so pretty it makes a great thing to give as a gift in a pretty jar.

 Ali gave me some of the tea to take home and I liked it so much I started making my own as soon as I ran out.
 Mine actually tasted and looked better than the one from the herbalist because I dry my own mint and I used top quality ingredients.

 Persian borage flowers (gol-e gav zaban) are pink when fresh and much larger than the blue, star-shaped flowers of ordinary borage (borago oficinalis).
 They turn blue after drying.
 You can buy Persian borage from most Persian groceries and even some Middle Eastern groceries in the UK.
 It’s available online too.